 Students will perform in the range of Intermediate High to Advanced Low as prescribed the New Jersey Student Learning Standard for World Languages and by the American Council on the Teaching of Foreign Languages (ACTFL).

-This course can be counted in fulfillment of the state mandated five (5) credits of world languages graduation requirements.
+This can be counted in fulfillment of the state mandated five (5) credits of world languages graduation requirements and/or in partial fulfillment of the 130 total credits required for graduation.